atomisthq/docs/docs/user/index.md

 When you first sign up, you'll be asked to authenticate with GitHub.
 Once you've authenticated, you'll create a new Atomist workspace.
-Associate a GitHub organization or some repositories with the Atomist workspace to start getting events.
+Associate a GitHub organization with the Atomist workspace to start getting events.
 Atomist will ask your permission to create the needed webhook(s).
 For more information on how Atomist integrates with GitHub, see the [GitHub integration][atomist-github]